In the Business of Death

 “Even back then, I thought, this is kind of cool: fancy cars, a lot of pomp, everyone was dressed in black,” Halloran said, sitting behind the dark wooden desk in one of the rooms of the funeral home, the decor of which has remained largely untouched since 1932 when the home opened.

 By the time he was a teenager, he was certain that he wanted to be a funeral director and spent his free time working as a florist and delivering flowers to funeral services around town.
 He got his first job as an apprentice at a funeral home when he was 18-years-old.
 Now, after 42 years of experience in the funeral industry, Halloran concedes that his job can be taxing at times.

 “You’re dealing with emotional people, five to seven days a week.
 And it’s really, really, really rare to have a funeral where people are coming in and saying, ‘Isn’t this wonderful?
 I’m having such a good time.
 I’m so glad she’s dead.
 That’s rare,’” said Halloran.
 “It weighs on you.”

 Halloran is one of approximately 24,700 funeral workers in the United States, according to the Bureau of Labor statistics.
 That number includes morticians, funeral arrangers and undertakers but does not count the array of job titles that work in and around the funeral industry.
-Many of those who work in the industry face an emotionally charged and demanding job that often requires them to work around the clock.
+Many of those who work in the business of death face an emotionally charged and demanding job that often requires them to work around the clock.

 Reuben Houston, owner and funeral director of Colma Cremation & Funeral Services, frequently works through the weekend, even though the business is technically closed on Sundays.